itf/6s092/courses/IAP19/PS/PS20/content.md

 <img src="/_static/IAP19/bfs-22.png" height="200"  />
 </center>

-The graph illustrates the completed parent pointers from this BFS.
+The graph below illustrates the completed parent pointers from this BFS.
 Note that the edges corresponding to the parent pointers form a tree, in which every vertex has exactly one path (namely, the shortest one) to the starting vertex $A$.
 A graph can have multiple such trees depending on which vertex the BFS starts at and its visit order.
 In the above example, we could have assigned $C$ to be the parent of $D$ and found an equally valid tree.

 <center>
 <img src="/_static/IAP19/bfs-23.png" height="200"  />